Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Conclusions

 \section{Conclusions}

-The exploration of wave equations, including the Schrödinger equation, the Klein-Gordon equation, and the Duffin-Kemmer-Petiau equation within the framework of curved space, has been a long-standing research interest.
-Numerous scholars have delved into these wave equations within the backdrop of topological defects, demonstrating that these defects induce modifications in the eigenvalue solutions.

-In this analysis, our emphasis was on an Einstein-Maxwell solution of the field equations that incorporates a cosmological constant.
-Specifically, we selected the Bonnor-Melvin solution-a four-dimensional magnetic universe characterized by a magnetic field strength contingent upon the topology of the geometry.
-Subsequently, we studied the quantum motion of charge-free scalar particles, as described by the Klein-Gordon equation, within this chosen framework.
-Importantly, our entire investigation was carried out under the influence of rainbow gravity's.
-As a result, the magnetic field strength alters by the rainbow gravity's.
+In this analysis, we primarily focused on the relativistic quantum dynamics of charge-free scalar particles, governed by the Klein-Gordon equation, within a curved space-time background (\ref{a1}).
+This curved geometry is derived from an Einstein-Maxwell equation of Bonnor-Melvin solution \cite{BB1,BB2}, which incorporates a positive cosmological constant.
+Subsequently, we studied the quantum dynamics of an oscillator field described by the Klein-Gordon oscillator equation within the same curved space-time framework.
+It is important to note that this entire investigation of quantum mechanical problems is conducted within the rainbow-gravity environment, which deformed the space-time geometry.

-In Section 2, we derived the radial equation and established approximate and exact eigenvalue relations through special functions.
-We employed two categories of rainbow functions and showcased the relativistic energy profiles of charge-free scalar particles for each set of rainbow functions, as expressed in equations (\ref{c5})--(\ref{c6}) and (\ref{d6})--(\ref{d7}).
-Our analysis showed that the energy profiles undergo modifications influenced by the topology of the geometry ($\alpha$), the cosmological constant ($\Lambda$), and the rainbow parameter ($\beta$).
-To illustrated these spectrum of energy, we generated Figures 1--6 showing these for different values of the cosmological constant, topology parameter, angular quantum number, and radial quantum number and found interesting results.
+In Section \ref{sec:2}, we derived the radial equation of the wave equation under the influence of RG and obtained an approximate relativistic energy eigenvalue expression using special functions.
+To achieve this, we considered two different types of rainbow functions that have applications in loop quantum gravity and related fields.
+For these pairs of rainbow functions, the approximate relativistic energy profiles of charge-free scalar particles were derived and are presented in Eqs. (\ref{c5}) and (\ref{c6}).
+We demonstrated that these energy spectra are influenced by various factors, such as the cosmological constant ($\Lambda$), the topology parameter ($\alpha$), and the rainbow parameter ($\beta$) and changes in the quantum numbers ($n$, $m$).
+To illustrate their influence on the eigenvalues, we generated several graphs (Figures 1--3) depicting the nature of the energy spectra for different values of these parameters.